HKUST-OCTAD-LAB/AirTrafficSim/README.md

 ```
 conda activate airtrafficsim
-airtrafficsim -- init <path to a folder>
+airtrafficsim --init <path to a folder>
 ```
 This will alow you to provide or retrieve any data and create simulation environments to AirTrafficSim through this folder alias.
 Please visit the [documentation](https://hkust-octad-lab.github.io/AirTrafficSim/index.html) for more information.